cnpryer/cnpryer.github.io/docs/building_a_digital_twin_for_a_logistics_firm.md

 There is a lot to unpack in that sentence.

 First, *"their own"* scenario means there is a concept of ownership of scenario data.
-This idea is supported by explicit feedback from our customers where they often expect to have the ability to take their route guide, modify it, and then run that as a scenario.
+This idea is supported by explicit feedback from our customers where, they often expect to have the ability to take their route guide, modify it, and then run that as a scenario.
 This idea is also supported by implicit feedback we've observed.

 We give scenarios names in our data.
 So there is a string that is used as the name of a scenario we designed with our customers.
 The name of scenarios is used to both identify the scenario as well as store information about the scenario.